 After leaving his isolated hometown of Hāna, Maui, Francis “Palani” Sinenci spent decades away in the military before becoming inspired to reconnect with his Hawaiian roots.
 Serendipitously, he fell into the art of building traditional Native Hawaiian houses.

 Experience the astonishing natural life found in the world’s longest mountain range, where pumas hunt guanaco, shape-shifting frogs hide in remote cloud forests and descendants of the Inca build bridges of grass.

 When thunderclouds begin to gather over Botswana’s Kalahari Desert each year, 20,000 zebras get itchy feet.
 As the first fat raindrops hit the dust, southern Africa’s biggest animal migration gets underway.
-In a never-ending quest for grass and water, the striped herds undertake an annual epic trek across the vast lunar landscape of the Kalahari’s Makgadikgadi Pans.

 Bird nests come in all shapes and sizes, crafted from a diversity of materials, including fur, grasses, leaves, mosses, sticks and twigs, bones, wool, mud and spider silk.
 Quite a few contain man-made materials – twine, bits of wire, even plastic bags.
-Each is a work of art, built with just a beak!
-All over the world, birds in the wild arrive at diverse nesting grounds to collect, compete for, reject, steal and begin to build with carefully selected materials, crafting homes for the task of protecting their eggs and raising their young.